 - Passion Project: 5/10/15/20/25% chance to negate the commission cost of a task.

 - Miracle Worker: 5/10/15/20/25% chance to complete a task instantly or without consuming morale.

 - Virtuoso: 5/10/15/20/25% chance to profit from the effect of a slotted supplement without consuming it.

 It’s obvious that these can be quite strong.
-Dab Hand for example should be best for any Masterwork recipe.
-Imagine getting two Masterwork weapons!
+Dab Hand for example should be best for any recipe that produces resources.
 Also don’t discount Passion Projects only because we’re talking about Gold.
 The Reinforcement Kits have been reworked in a way that the hardcoded Astral Diamonds from the old recipes are now commission costs.
 So negating the commission means you have a chance at free kits.

 Tools in the meantime aren’t as sophisticated and only come with Proficiency and Focus stats.
 Here’s a list of some tools and what stats they give:

 There are some things to note that may or may not be obvious:

 - The “Worn” Masterwork Tools that you get for completing the first Masterwork task in your Stronghold is already better than any Tool you can get from the exchange or other basic vendors.